stat37411/stat37411.github.io/resources.md

 This book contains early descriptions of persistent homology as well as some of the early motivating applications.

+* "Topological Signal Processing" by Robinson - [UChicago Library Online Resource](https://catalog.lib.uchicago.edu/vufind/Record/11083499)

+This book is gives another applied topology perspective with a focus on signal processing.
+There are a variety of interesting applications inside.

 ## Papers

 ### Review Papers